dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 11. If you chose **Allow Apple Configurator by certificate** in the previous step, choose an Apple Configurator Certificate to import.

-12. If can specify a naming format for devices that is automatically applied when they enroll.
+12. You can specify a naming format for devices that is automatically applied when they enroll.
 To do this, select **Yes** under **Apply device name template**.
 Then, in the **Device Name Template** box, enter the template to use for the names using this profile.
 You can specify a template format that includes the device type and serial number.

 13. Choose **OK**.